KarimK-x/Demographic-Data-Analyzer/README.md

 # Project outline
 ### Navigating through the files
-**It's fairly simple there are only three files:**
+**It's fairly simple there are only four files:**
-- test.py : *A file for testing the program, run test.py first to see what the program does before checking out source code*\
+- test.py : *A file for testing the program, run test.py first to see what the program does before checking out source code*
-- main.py : *My main source code containing all the functions as well as their implementations*\
+- main.py : *My main source code containing all the functions as well as their implementations*
-- DemoJupyter.ipynb : *Interactive jupyter notebook to properly display all the answers to the questions as well as plots using matplotlib.pyplot*\
+- DemoJupyter.ipynb : *Interactive jupyter notebook to properly display all the answers to the questions as well as plots using matplotlib.pyplot*
+- Graphs Folder: *contains all plots in the file if you can't run them through the code*

 ## Project Details
 ### Inspired by freecodecamp certification project